Back to all posts

 It’s easy to forget about your water heater until you’re hit with a cold shower.
 But like any major appliance, it has a finite lifespan.
 Knowing how long you can expect it to last helps you plan for a replacement before you’re in an emergency.
 The timeline depends on the type of heater you have, your water quality, and how well it’s been maintained.
 Let’s look at the typical lifespans for the two most common types.

-The Lifespan of a Traditional Tank Heater
+How Many Years Will a Traditional Tank Heater Last?

 If you have a large, cylindrical water heater, you have a traditional storage-tank model.
 These are the workhorses of the plumbing world, and you can generally expect them to last between 8 and 12 years.
 As your unit approaches the decade mark, it’s smart to pay closer attention to its performance.
 Factors like the mineral content in our local water and whether it has received regular check-ups can influence where it falls in that range.
 A neglected tank might fail sooner, while a well-maintained one could push past the 12-year mark.